gustinmi/omniguru/README.md

-# omniguru
+# Omniguru
-Language tutorials with quick reference sheet and code samples
+Language tutorials with quick reference sheet and code samples.

 ## PERL
 [Perl programming language](perl.md).
 I try to focus on PERL as auxilary language that is great for linux bash tasks and hacking.

-## C programming reference
+## CSharp programming reference
-Qucik reference to jump into the world of C programming
+[CSharp programming language](csharp.md).
+Only netcore and standard features are used.